-Use your website event link on platforms like Twitter or Google+, too.
+Use your website event link on platforms like Twitter or Instagram as well.

 As for platforms such as Instagram, you’ll want to create a special graphic that points users to your website so they can learn more.
 Your posts should include a visually appealing image and have a caption that points users to the link in your profile description.

 Instagram can be a little tricky since you can only share a website link in your profile description.
 That’s why it’s a good idea to change your link to the specific event link any time you’re holding an event.
 This guides users directly to the event page, and if they want to learn more about your church, they’ll already be on your website.

 In the early stages of promoting an event, it’s a good idea to post something related to the upcoming event at least once a week.
 Vary and change these posts up so users don’t see the same information every time.

 A good way to mix things up is to share a new detail about the event in between your regular posts.
 You could release fun details like the name of a certain artist who’ll be performing at the event, or the fact that face painting and games will be available for the kids.